Soccer-Record crowds expected as Women's World Cup kicks off despite Auckland shooting

 “It’s a once-in-a-lifetime opportunity for many New Zealanders to experience a top-tier FIFA World Cup event,” he said.

-(Reporting by Alasdair Pal in Sydney; Additional reporting by Renju Jose in Sydney and Philip O'Connor in Stockholm; Editing by Lincoln Feast.)
+(Reporting by Alasdair Pal in Sydney; Additional reporting by Renju Jose in Sydney, Rohith Nair in Bengaluru and Philip O'Connor in Stockholm; Editing by Lincoln Feast and Jacqueline Wong)

 ((Alasdair.Pal@thomsonreuters.com; +61 291 717 228; Reuters Messaging: alasdair.pal.reuters.com@reuters.net))